doritlya1997/music-recommendation-system/Algorithms_backend.md

 1. **Calculate the Mean Values**:
     - Compute the mean values of the user's liked tracks.
-    - If the user has been using the app for a substantial period (e.g., more than a week, a month, a year), the algorithm calculates a weighted mean vector, giving more weight to recently liked tracks to better reflect the user's current taste.
+    - If the user has been using the app for a substantial period (e.g., more than a week, a month, a year), the algorithm calculates a weighted mean vector, giving more weight to recently liked tracks to reflect the user's current taste better.
     ![Weighted Mean Calculation](https://github.com/doritlya1997/music-recommendation-system/assets/64167336/9b580fac-857a-41f1-8d5c-1d99a0fe4be9)

 2. **Upsert the Vector**: